 The list of available petrol options is short but sweet; with a choice between the 118i or the performance ‘M’ model, the M135i xDrive – the latter of which offers 306 horsepower and will go from 0-62mph in 4.8 seconds.
-The entry-level diesel option is the 116d; a 1.5 litre engine that produces a fairly tame 116bhp and is available as either a 6-speed manual or 7-speed automatic.
+The entry-level diesel option is the 116d; a 1.5-litre engine that produces a fairly tame 116bhp and is available as either a 6-speed manual or 7-speed automatic.

 The 118d is the hugely popular mid-range diesel option, offering a respectable 150 horsepower and 0-62 in 8.0 seconds; making it a great choice for many drivers.
 Last up in the lineup is the car we drove; which is the 120d and the fastest of the diesel variants.
-We drove the 120d xDrive, meaning that whilst all of the other engine variants, which demonstrate the controversial new front-wheel drive system, this car features BMW's all-wheel drive system.
+We drove the 120d xDrive, meaning that whilst all of the other engine variants, which demonstrate the controversial new front-wheel-drive system, this car features BMW's all-wheel-drive system.
 The 120d boasts 190 horsepower and will go from 0-62 mph in just 7.3 seconds or 7.0 seconds for xDrive models like ours.

-The 1 Series held the road fantastically, and even at speed through corners there was no worry that the car would skid out from under you.
-It was also pleasantly maneuverable, though it’s worth noting that whilst all cars get front and rear parking sensors as standard, a reversing camera is an optional extra on all models, and is something I do feel it really would benefit from (especially to compete with the A-Class).
+The 1 Series held the road fantastically, and even at speed through corners, there was no worry that the car would skid out from under you.
+It was also pleasantly manoeuvrable, though it’s worth noting that whilst all cars get front and rear parking sensors as standard, a reversing camera is an optional extra on all models, and is something I do feel it really would benefit from (especially to compete with the A-Class).
 Overall however I feel that the BMW performs incredibly well, and is certainly the front runner when it comes to the quality of the drive.

-This new model is wider and taller than it’s predecessor, and the changes are noticeable.
+This new model is wider and taller than its predecessor, and the changes are noticeable.
 When our demo was delivered outside of the Carparison office, some of the first comments made by the team were on its back end - and that it reminded us more of the crossover X1 than it did the previous shape 1 Series.

 Our particular car was a Sport model, so on top of standard design features, ours was kitted out with 17” double-spoke alloys, a high-gloss black trim and sports seats (to name a few).
 We also had the optional Black Sapphire Metallic paint as well as upgraded Dakota leather interior (as opposed to the standard cloth seats).